avyukd/avyukd.github.io/_posts/2021-12-29-VAL-warrants.md

 ---
 Valaris (VAL) is an offshore drilling company that owns a bunch of oil rigs and equipment which it contracts out to producers.
 The VAL thesis has been talked about for a while and is pretty simple: VAL trades at a deep discount to replacement value, that value will be realized as offshore oil becomes relevant again because of growing oil market tightness.
 Yet among those who are long oil, there is debate over whether offshore will actually become relevant again or not – why venture offshore when there’s tons of oil onshore?
 I never got into the weeds of this debate because it seemed hard to quantitatively resolve, and that was basically the extent of my research on VAL.

 But then yesterday, I was scrolling through twitter and stumbled across this <a href="https://twitter.com/intothegossan/status/1475880916052414466">tweet</a> claiming VAL warrants could 100x.
-I initially scoffed at this and wrote it off as ridiculous – then I thought I’ve heard about VAL from some smart people and the underlying thesis is legit, so why don’t I do some more research.
+I initially wrote this off as ridiculous – then I thought I’ve heard about VAL from some smart people and the underlying thesis is legit, so why don’t I do some more research.

 Disclaimer: I’m a complete warrants and options beginner so all the forthcoming analysis is likely flawed – do your own research.